 ASP Job Openings

-2019 Student Volunteer and recent graduate of South San Francisco High School, Emily Gomez Urbina, shares her recent experience.
+2019 Student Volunteer and recent graduate of South San Francisco High School, Emily Gomez Urbina, shares her experience.

 I heard (or found) the ASP when I was doing research on nonprofits around the Bay Area and found the ASP website!
 Brian May is one of the reasons I became interested in Astronomy.
 I think he's so cool, and it solidified my love for Queen.
 Another event that sparked my interest was when I saw the constellation Orion on a school trip at night, and when there was a lunar eclipse on my birthday.
 The wonder and will to study this field was influenced by my physics teacher who taught a section of Astronomy!
 There's still a lot I need to understand about the universe, and I can't seem to wrap my head around it!
 Volunteering at the ASP wasn't just about focusing on a task, it was also about understanding the importance for a project.